 How to create a scheduled Backup task for your system?

-Method 1: When you If you have not created any system backup task, click "Backup", select" System Backup" so it will jump to the "System Backup" interface.
+Method 1: When you If you have not created any system backup tasks, click "Backup", select" System Backup" to bring you to the "System Backup" screen.
 For System Backup, Aomei Backupper will list partitions that are related to the system to boot automatically and you can see "Schedule" option on "System Backup" interface.

-Method 2: If you have created a file backup task but you have not enabled the "Schedule" feature, you can enable it as the picture shown below.
+Method 2: If you have created a file backup task but you have not enabled the "Schedule" feature, you can enable it as shown in the picture below.

-- Set a time frame in a day first, then choose the time interval between start time and finish time and program will perform the backup at intervals of 1, 2, 3, 4 or 6 hours within this time frame every day.
+Set a time range for a day first, then choose the time interval between start time and finish time and the program will perform the backup at intervals of 1, 2, 3, 4 or 6 hours within this time range every day.

-Set a time point and the program will automatically perform the backup at a given time point on the chosen day(s) every week.
+Set a time point and the program will automatically perform the backup at this time on the chosen day(s) every week.

-- Choose a time point on a specific day(Monday-Sunday) of each month to perform the
+Choose a time point on a specific day(Monday-Sunday) of each month to perform the backup task.

 There are four event trigger types offered by AOMEI Backupper: User logon, User logoff, System startup, and System Shutdown.
-Please noted that Event triggers mode is available in paid versions only, like AOMEI Backupper Professional.
+Please note that Event triggers mode is available in paid versions only, such as AOMEI Backupper Professional.
 Please upgrade to professional if necessary.
 For more detailed info about how "Event triggers" works, please see Windows backup on logoff.

-1. User logon: Set up to perform backup automatically when the user is logged on.
-Once you log on any user account (administrator or standard), the backup task is performed immediately.
-If you log on an administrator account, you can see a small tray of AOMEI Backupper which shows the backup progress in the right bottom corner of the desktop.
-But, if it is a standard account, the backup task is performed in the system background without the visible small tray of AOMEI Backupper in the right bottom corner of the desktop.
+1. User logon: Set up to perform a backup automatically when the user has logged in.
+Once you log into any user account (administrator or standard), the backup task is performed immediately.
+If you log into an administrator account, you will see a small AOMEI Backupper system tray icon showing the backup progress in the right bottom corner of the desktop.
+However, if it is a standard account being used, the backup task is performed in the background without the system tray icon visible.

 2. User logoff: Set up to perform backup automatically when the user is logged off.
 Once you log off any user account (administrator or standard), the backup task is performed in the background immediately.
-If the backup has not completed after you log on an account again, it still continues to run.
-If you log on an administrator account, you can see a small tray of AOMEI Backupper which shows the backup progress.
-If you shut down PC before the backup has not completed, AOMEI Backupper will prevent the system from shutting down and then continue to complete the backup first.
-After that, the system will turn off automatically after the backup is completed.
+If the backup has not completed after you log in again, it still continues to run.
+If you log into an administrator account, you can see a small AOMEI Backupper system tray icon showing the backup progress.
+If you shut down the PC before the backup has completed, AOMEI Backupper will prevent the system from shutting down and then continue to complete the backup first.
+After that, the system will shut down automatically.

-3. System startup: Set up to perform backup automatically when system startup.
-Once the system startup, even though you have not logged on an account to enter into the desktop, the backup task will run in the background immediately.
-If the backup hasn't completed after you enter into the desktop, it will still continue to run and you can see a small tray of AOMEI Backupper which shows the backup progress after you enter into the desktop through an administrator account.
-If you shut down PC before the backup is complete, AOMEI Backupper will prevent the system from shutting down and then continue to complete the backup first.
-After that, the system will turn off automatically after the backup is complete.
-In addition, you can set time to delay performing the backup task.
-For instance, you set up 5 minutes, so the backup task starts to run after 5 minutes when the system startup.
+3. System startup: Set up to perform backup automatically when system startup occurs.
+Once the system has started up, even though you have not yet logged on and reached the desktop, the backup task will run in the background immediately.
+If the backup hasn't completed after you reach the desktop, it will still continue to run.
+An AOMEI Backupper system tray icon shows the backup progress if you logged in via an administrator account.
+If you shut down the PC before the backup is complete, AOMEI Backupper will prevent the system from shutting down and then continue to complete the backup first.
+After that, the system will shut down automatically.
+In addition, you can set a time delay before performing the backup task.
+For instance, you could set a 5 minute delay, so the backup task starts to run 5 minutes after system startup.

-4. System shutdown: Set up to perform backup automatically when the system shut down.
-When you click “shut down”, AOMEI Backupper will prevent the system from shutting down to perform the backup first and you can see the information on the screen.
-If the backup data is a little bit large, it will stay longer here.
-After that, the system will turn off automatically after the backup is complete.
-Please noted that if system update is running after clicking "shut down", the backup will run after the system update has completed.
+4. System shutdown: Set up to perform backup automatically when the system shust down.
+When you click “shut down”, AOMEI Backupper will prevent the system from shutting down in order to perform the backup first.
+Backup status information is displayed and once complete, the system will proceed to shut down as normal.
+Please note that if a system update is running after clicking "shut down", the backup will run after the system update has completed.

 USB Plug in

-When the program detects that source or target USB device of the backup task is plugged in, it will automatically back up the data from a USB device or back up to the USB device.
+When the program detects that the source or target USB device associated with the backup task is plugged in, it will automatically back up the data from a USB device or back up to the USB device.
 If "Run one time every day" is selected, then the backup task will run once each day.

 Disable the "Scheduled" option

-If you want to disable your scheduled backup task, Go Home > Advanced > Schedule Task > Do not schedule to cancel it.
+If you want to disable your scheduled backup task, Navigate to Home > Advanced > Schedule Task > Do not schedule to cancel it.

 If you tick “Run one time every day” in the bottom-left corner, the backup task will run only one time in a day.
-In this situation, if the program detects the backup task has performed, it will not run again in a day.
+In this situation, if the program detects the backup task has run that day, it will not run again in that day.

-If the PC shut down directly without doing the backup after the "System Shutdown" enabled, please disable the "fast startup" option under Control Panel\All Control Panel Items\Power Options\System Settings.
+If the PC shuts down directly without doing the backup when the "System Shutdown" event trigger has been enabled, please disable the "fast startup" option under Control Panel\All Control Panel Items\Power Options\System Settings.